Pewillia/fgpa-apgf/samples/help/en-CA.md

 General tab lists the following information.

-full screen checkbox if the viewer is to take the entire viewport.
++ Full screen checkbox -  Selected if the viewer is to take the entire viewport.

-theme - ui theme of the viewer
++ Theme - Select the UI theme of the viewer from the pull down list.

-Failure message if the viewer fails to override the viewer default message.
++ Failure message -  Message if the viewer fails to override the viewer default message.

-Failure image url to be used to override the viewers default image.
++ Failure Image Url- The url of the image to be used to override the viewers default image.

 ![](menu.png)

-legend is reorderable but the selection of a structured legend ignores this option.
+The legend is reorderable but the selection of a structured legend ignores this option.
 Provides an alternative to the click-hold and drag reordering already available.
 When selected, layers are only reorderable by holding onto the handle icon next to each layer.
 Most useful for touch devices

 ![](reorder.png)

-allows layers import indicates that users can import additional layers at runtime besides those in the configuration file.
+Allow layers import indicates that users can import additional layers at runtime besides those in the configuration file.
 Additional layers can be added to the map viewer.
 Supported formats include: ESRI Feature Layer, ESRI Dynamic Layer, ESRI Tile Layer, ESRI Image Layer, OGC Web Map Service, or a Raster Layer.
 The '+' button at the top of the Legend menu will launch the Add Layers menu.

 ![](add.png)

 Legend opening options

-Click on the checkbox to specify whether the legend is opened by default on initial loading of the map for small, medium, and large viewports
+Click on the checkbox to specify whether the legend is opened by default on initial loading of the map for small, medium, and large viewports.

-Open by default in large display- Whether the legend is opened by default on initial loading of the map for large viewports Open by default in medium display- Whether the legend is opened by default on initial loading of the map for medium viewports Open by default in small display- Whether the legend is opened by default on initial loading of the map for small viewports
++ Open by default in large display- Whether the legend is opened by default on initial loading of the map for large viewports

++ Open by default in medium display- Whether the legend is opened by default on initial loading of the map for medium viewports

++ Open by default in small display- Whether the legend is opened by default on initial loading of the map for small viewports

 ![](tablepanel.png)

-table panel is opened by default upon clicking on a layer.
+The following controls specify if the table panel is opened by default upon loading of a layer for different size viewports.

-layer id  for referencing table within the viewer
++ Layer Id - The id of the layer for referencing within the viewer.

 Table opening options

 Click on the checkbox to specify whether the table panel is opened by default on initial loading of the map for small, medium, and large viewports

-Open by default in large display -Whether the table panel is opened by default on initial loading of the map for large viewports
++ Open by default in large display -Whether the table panel is opened by default on initial loading of the map for large viewports

-Open by default in medium display- Whether the table panel is opened by default on initial loading of the map for medium viewports
++ Open by default in medium display- Whether the table panel is opened by default on initial loading of the map for medium viewports

-Open by default in small display- Whether the table panel is opened by default on initial loading of the map for small viewports
++ Open by default in small display- Whether the table panel is opened by default on initial loading of the map for small viewports